entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 > Carr and Hlavin (2010), Character 91; Rücklin *et al*.
 (2015), Character 91; Zhu Y *et al*.
 (2016), Character 91; Jobbins *et al*.
 (2022, 2024), Character 91;  Xue *et al*.
 (2025), Character 172.

 > - Dermal ornamentation: (0) smooth; (1) parallel, vermiform ridges; (2) concentric ridges; (3) tuberculate.  **Character 54 in "early gnathostome phylogeny github".**

-175. Profundus sensory line: absent (0); present (1).
-> Modified from Johnson *et al*.
-(2000), Character 12.

-> - Johnson *et al*.
-(2000): "A short segment of the profundus sensory line on the anterior part of the preorbital has been recorded in *Heightingtonaspis anglica* and *Kujdanowiaspis* sp.
-(White, 1969; Denison, 1958, 1978)."

-176. Position of profundus sensory line: on preorbital (0); on postorbital (1), on both postorbital and preorbital plates (2).
-> Modified from Johnson *et al*.
-(2000), Character 22.

-> - Character 176 is contingent on Character 175.
-> - The profundus sensory canal of *Bryantolepis* extends from the preorbital plate to the postorbital plate.

-> Johnson *et al*.
-(2000): "In *Bryantolepis brachycephala* the profundus sensory line is present as a continuous line from the central sensory line on the postorbital to the centre of the preorbital terminating near the supraorbital sensory line (Denison, 1958)."

-177. Profundus sensory line connecting with the infraorbital sensory line: absent (0); present (1).
-> Modified from Johnson *et al*.
-(2000), Character 24.

-> - Character 177 is contingent on Character 175.
-> - In *Kujdanowisaspis podolica*, the short profundus sensory line is not connecting with the optic branch of infraorbital or central sensory lines.
-> Johnson *et al*.
-(2000): "A small segment of the profundus sensory line branches off the intersection of the central sensory line and the infraorbital sensory line (postorbital branch) in *Aleosteus eganensis*, an arrangement not recorded in any other actinolepid."

-178. Condition of profundus sensory line on preorbital and postorbital plates: disconnected segments (0), a continuous line (1).
-> Modified from Johnson *et al*.
-(2000), Character 23.

-> - Character 178 is contingent on Character 176.
-> - Johnson *et al*.
-(2000): "This character is known only in *Simblaspis cachensis* (Denison, 1958)."

-179. Width/length (W/L) ratio of preorbital plates: W/L > 0.5 (0); W/L ≤ 0.5 (1).
-> Dupret *et al*.
-(2009, 2017), Character 57.

-180. Transversely divided pineal plate forming anterior and posterior plates: absent (0); present (1).
-> Fitzpatrick *et al*.
-(2024), Character 123.
-> - In those taxa without pineal plate, this character is scored as 'not applicable'.

-181. Posterior dorsolateral plate: absent (0); present (1).
-> Giles *et al*.
-(2015), Character 187; Choo *et al*.
-(2017), Character 308; King *et al*.
-(2017), Character 436; Castiello (2018), Character 425; Zhu Y. *et al*.
-(2022), Character 586; Andreev *et al*.
-(2022), Character 185; Brazeau *et al*.
-(2023), Character 441; Cui *et al*.
-(2023), Character 585.

-> - The posterior dorsolateral plate is present in almost all arthrodires except most phyllolepids.
-In phyllolepids, the posterior dorsolateral is only present in *Cowralepis*.

-> - The coding of *Rhachiosteus pterygiatus* is 0 ？

-> - **Character 580 in "early gnathostome phylogeny github".**

 182. Posterior median dorsal plates covering the tail: absent (0); present (1).
 >  Johnson *et al*.
 (2000), character 26; Dupret *et al*.
 (2009, 2017), Character 56.